CharleRoger/Garden/WIP/Dabhágo/Dábñag.md

 If the word ends in a vowel, the genitive is formed by adding a b to the end of a word.
 However, sometimes -pab is added instead.
 This in some contexts might make the vowel mutate.
 If the word ends in a nasal, the nasal is replaced with an m.
 If the word ends in a voiced stop that is not b, the stop is replaced with a b.
 However, sometimes, the vowel mutates as well.
 Lastly, if a word ends in b, -ab is added.

 edit2025: there was some kind of logic to this but i just can't remember. will try to figure out later

+e2025: okay so i think the idea here is that the suffix is -b but in the proto if the word ended in p or b there was an epenthetic -a-. then -p got lost, yielding the weird -pab thing. if there was a nasal, the nasal assimilated to the -b, which would eventually disappear. i guess voiced stops assimilated too, similarly.
 ## [[Dábñag vocabulary (non-canon)|Vocab]]